philpagel/debian-headless/README.md

 ethernet (as a server should be).
 If you want to/must use a wifi connection you need to configure this.

+## Random notes

-And just because it took me a while to realize: The Debian remote-installer uses `screen` to provide multiple virtual consoles.
+Just because it took me a while to realize: The Debian remote-installer uses `screen` to provide multiple virtual consoles.
 You can switch between them with `CTRL-a TAB`.
 See `man screen` for more information.

+It shouldn't be too hard to adapt this to other Debian based distributions such as Ubuntu.
+However, I don't feel like doing that – mostly because it will make the script more complex but also because, in my view, Ubuntu is mostly a desktop distribution and desktops have keyboards and screens, by definition.